Skip to main content

 X-Request-Id: a1b2c3d4-e5f6-7890-abcd-ef1234567890

 Log this value alongside your own application logs.
-When you contact Heymarket support about an issue, include the X-Request-Id so the team can find the exact request in our systems.
+When you contact Heymarket support about an issue, include the X-Request-Id so the team can find the exact request.

 Error codes